 Let us then tell you how session replays and heatmaps can give you a whole picture of your Customer Journey.

 Besides engaging with your followers, you can keep track of their behavioral patterns without them knowing.
-First off, with the use of session replays, you’ll be aware of every little intent that your customers did early on.
+First off, with the use of session recordings, you’ll be aware of every little intent that your customers did early on.

 ‘How?’ you’re asking.
 Well, it’s a tool that shows you the exact mouse motion the user followed on your website, even in real-time.
 Moreover, you can also record these movements for further analysis.
 No worries, it’s not illegal to keep track of your customers’ behaviors in order to provide them with as valuable products or services as possible.